Graduate Tuition Grant (2014)

-The Graduate Tuition Grant (GTG) is a pilot program designed to assist high-performing students with unmet financial need.
+The Graduate Tuition Grant (GTG) is a program designed to assist incoming graduate students with unmet financial need.
 The GTG program is a one-time nonrenewable grant.
-Selected GTG students will receive $1,000 in both the fall 2013 and spring 2014 semesters.
-Students who receive the GTG must maintain a 3.0 or better grade point average and full-time status during the fall 2013 and spring 2014 semesters.
+Selected GTG students will receive a total of $2,000, which will be split into $1,000 payments over their first two semesters of enrollment.
+Students who receive the GTG must maintain a 3.0 or better grade point average and full-time status during their first two semesters of enrollment.

 Who is eligible to apply?

-To be considered for the Graduate Tuition Grant, grant applicants must:
+To be considered for the Graduate Tuition Grant, students must:

-- Be first-time master’s or PhD students for the fall 2013 semester
+- Be first-time master’s or PhD students for the fall 2014 or spring 2015 semester

 - Be enrolling as full-time on-campus students (online students are not eligible)